 Marijuana, the Brain and Addiction

+The active ingredient in marijuana, known as THC, is responsible for the vast majority of symptoms people feel when they take the drug.
 While the body has a wide variety of receptors dotted throughout the body that can pick up this drug, the vast majority of those receptors are located in the brain.
 When the user takes the drug, the THC heads directly to the brain and begins work.
 When marijuana reaches the brain, it attaches to those receptors and a series of chemical reactions occur.
 Those reactions can provide a wide variety of symptoms including:

 Some of these symptoms may be appealing, but most users take marijuana in order to feel a “rush” or a sense of euphoria.
 When the receptors attach to marijuana particles, they release a series of chemicals known as neurotransmitters.
 These chemicals are typically released in low doses when someone experiences something pleasurable.
 Eating good food or seeing a friend can release a low dose of neurotransmitters.
 Taking drugs can release a large amount of the chemicals, and the user could feel extremely happy and silly.

+This chain reaction is known as the “dopamine pathway,” after the main neurotransmitter that’s released.
+This is the same pathway that’s triggered when someone takes heroin or prescription painkillers, and it’s a strong addictive force.
 Some people find they simply cannot live without this infusion of chemicals, and they return to the drugs again and again to feel it.
 Over time, the body begins to scale back its own production of neurotransmitters, so the user might only feel happy when on drugs.
 There’s no natural way to get those feelings when the pathway has been disrupted.
 This could trap the user into lifetime marijuana abuse.
 It’s the only way to feel “normal.”

 Teens might be particularly at risk for these dopamine disruptions, and this is partly why marijuana abuse is so dangerous for teens.
 Marijuana has been called a “gateway drug,” and with good reason.
 Often teens begin experimenting with marijuana, and once they’ve broken that taboo, they begin to experiment with other substances to try to replicate or even augment the sensations they felt while under the influence.